jlink/how-to-specify-it/docs/README.md

 _Generators_ have type `Arbitrary` in _jqwik_; they are usually fed to properties through methods annotated with `@Provide`.
+Other than QuickCheck _jqwik_ almost never requires you to specify shrinking behaviour;
-Shrinking behaviour is also automatically derived.
+it is also automatically derived from the generator itself.

 > We need to fix an instance type for testing; for the time being, we choose to let both keys and values be integers. ~~`Int`~~ `Integer` is usually an acceptably good choice as an instance for testing polymorphic properties, although we will return to this choice later.